LGBTQ rights in Turkey: Restriction of expression

-In Ankara, all public LGBTI-related discussions are banned.
+In 2017, the capital city of Ankara banned the public showing of films and exhibitions related to LGBT issues.
+The governor's office claimed the action was taken to provide peace and security.
+It stated that such exhibitions could cause different groups of society to "publicly harbour hatred and hostility" towards each other.
+As of 2025 the Pink Life QueerFest is still banned.

 In November 2017, the Ankara governor's office under state of emergency imposed an indefinite ban on LGBTI-focused public events.
-The emergency rule ended in July 2018; however, the ban was still not lifted.
+The emergency rule ended in July 2018, but the ban has not lifted.

 In June 2018, the Governorship of Adana banned local Adana pride parade.
 In October 2018, the government extended the ban to LGBTI-focused events generally without giving any idea about the end date.
-In May 2019, police in Ankara violently ended a student-led Pride march at the Middle East Technical University (METU).
-According to a report from Amnesty International, authorities arrested 25 students during that.
+In May 2019, police in Ankara broke up a student Pride march at the Middle East Technical University, arresting at least 25 students.

-In June 2019, the 7th İzmir Pride, the 3rd Antalya Pride and the 27th Istanbul pride were banned by the cities' governors.
-Amnesty International last week called for Turkey to lift the Pride bans.
-However, days later a court suspended İzmir pride week ban.
-That same month, Turkish police dispersed a crowd gathered in the city of İzmir for a public press statement over the governorate's pride parade ban and detained 17 people, after the group read their press statement.
+On 14 June 2019, the 7th İzmir Pride, the 3rd Antalya Pride and the 27th Istanbul pride were banned by the cities' governors.
+On 19 June, a court suspended said ban.
+On 22 June 2025, Turkish police dispersed a crowd gathered in İzmir for a public press statement by the 7th Izmir LGBT+ Pride Week Organizing Committee regarding the governorate's pride parade ban.
+After allowing the statement to be read, police detained 17 people.